 The rest interval is another thing you must always consider.
 It basically means how long you rest from set to set.
 Now, the higher your intensity is, the higher your rest intervals are going to have to be.

-This exactly why I recommended you to use moderate or even easy intensity.
+It is precisely why I recommended you to use moderate or even easy intensity.
 Then your rest interval will be sort of low-moderate.
-Generally, the rest time if you are looking to build muscles is about 60 seconds.
-Sometimes less for conditioning training, and sometimes more, if you are looking to add more strength training in your program.
+Generally, the breaking time, if you are looking to build muscles, is about 60 seconds.
+Sometimes less for conditioning training, and sometimes more, if you are looking to add more strength training to your program.

-This basically means how many times a week are you hitting a body part or a pattern of movements (like pulling movements).
-What I have discovered for myself, but also what I have found to work for others is that for hypertrophy it is best to hit the same muscles twice a week.
+This basically means how many times a week are you hitting a body part or a pattern of movements (like pulling moves).
+Hit the same muscles twice a week.
 This means you will have to repeat the pattern or the same workout.

-Train your biceps, pecs, triceps, back, core and legs twice a week to ensure the muscle growth process.
+Train your biceps, pecs, triceps, back, core, and legs twice a week.

-I think that you know how Cross-Fit athletes used to do pullups.
+I think you know how Cross-Fit athletes do pull-ups.
 They move too fast and use too much momentum.
-The movement that triggers hypertrophy should be done with relatively slow speed and in total control.
-The form must be good and the depth of motion should be near to complete.
-Otherwise, your goal is doomed to failure!
+The movement that triggers hypertrophy should be done in total control, and at a lower speed.
+The form must be reasonable, and the depth of motion should be near to complete.